 Our main result is a simple proof of Theorem 2.
 To explain what simple means is not so simple, and we have to explain how the given generator assumed in the theorem is used to enable the derandomization of \mathcal{BPP} , in the proof of [1] and in later proofs.
-Indeed later proofs (of [2] and then [3]) were much simpler, but while proving Corollary 3, they fell short of proving Theorem 2.
+Indeed later proofs (of [2] and then [3]) were much simpler, but while proving Corollary 3, they fell short of proving Theorem 2.2

 The reader is warned that the following discussion is on an intuitive level and some things cannot easily be made precise.
-If you don't like such discussions, you are welcome to skip to the formal proof in the next two sections.
+The reader who doesn't like such discussions is welcome to skip to the formal proof in the next two sections.

 The proof in [1] uses the generator in two ways.
 Once, literally as a producer of a hitting set for all large efficient sets.
 Second, and more subtly, as a hard function.
-Observe that the existence of such a generator G immediately implies the existence of a function in E on $O(\log t_G(s))$ bits which cannot be computed by circuits of size s.
+Observe that the existence of such a generator G immediately implies the existence of a function on $O(\log t_G(s))$ bits which is computable in time $t_G(s)$ but cannot be computed by circuits of size s.
 These two ways are combined in a rather involved way for the derandomization of \mathcal{BPP} .